dhamaker/lowell-sat-seat-status/README.md

 # Status SAT Seats at Lowell

 Create a single page for quickly checking status fo SAT test seats at Lowell High School according to College Board.
+The query is run on load and the content is updated.

 Always verify availability on official site [SAT Test Center Search](https://satsuite.collegeboard.org/sat/test-center-search)

+## Testing notes

+As the latest update, there were no seats available for the upcoming tests.
+I have tested the page with an out of state zipcode where seats are available, so I am highly confident that the page will say "AVAILABLE" when the seat availability changes on College Board.

+I show the test date, seat availability, and test school name of the first result (the location closest to the requested zipcode).

 ## About the HTML